Student Leadership → Student Member of the Board

 Listen to what students had to say about the importance of voting in this election:

-Nicholas Asante, a junior at Richard Montgomery High School, has been elected the Student Member of the Board of Education for the 2020-2021 school year.
-Mr. Asante’s term begins on July 1, 2020.
+Arvin Kim, a junior at Walt Whitman High School, has been elected the 45th Student Member of the Board of Education (SMOB) for the 2022-2023 school year.